+Rogue responded, "That

-Rogue let the comment sink in a moment before responding.
-"That certainly explains why no life forms were scanned by our gunners.
-Now we know that the data made it to the surface, and that a 'droid must be in possession of it.
-We also know it presents us with a whole new issue."
-He paused for a breath as he scanned the horizon.
-"Which 'droid, and where is it now?"
+certainly explains why no life forms were scanned by our gunners.
+Now we know that the data disc made it to the surface, and that a 'droid is carrying it . . . which . . . presents us with a whole new issue . . . which 'droid, and where is it now?"

-Felth shook his bucket.
-We were back to the first step of our search again.
+Felth shook his bucket . . . we were back to the first step of our search again.
 Rogue knew it, we all knew it.
 "Judging from the tracks, we're looking for a biped of some type." said 0600.
 Rogue nodded his agreement.
 "A bi-pedal 'droid that is used to starship duty and finds itself walking in an environment like this couldn't have made it very far on foot."
-He switched on his comm, "Sentinel crew, recalibrate the search parameters and prepare for dust-off.
-We need to do a more specialized sweep of the surrounding areas.
-We're looking for 'droids."
+He switched on his comm, "Sentinel crew . . . recalibrate the search parameters and prepare for dust-off . . . we need to do a more specialized sweep of the surrounding areas . . . we're looking for 'droids."